Akif245/zeta/src/content/insights/en/insight-2.md

 ## Driving Innovation Through Collaboration

 Collaboration isn't just about improving communication and teamwork; it also serves as a catalyst for innovation.
-At ScrewFast, collaboration fuels a culture of continuous improvement and forward thinking, driving the development of groundbreaking solutions that push the boundaries of construction technology.
+At ScrewFast, collaboration fuels a culture of continuous improvement and forward thinking, driving the development of groundbreaking solutions that push the boundaries of Deployment technology.

 ### Co-Creation with Clients: Turning Ideas into Reality